jafingerhut/leeuwenhoek/doc/runs-slower-after-first.md

 Additional evaluations of the expression `(time (foo2 100000000))` show a similar longer run time of around 225 msec.

+Note that after those longer runs, I can go back and redo the `defn` form to define the function again, and the first run after that is fast again, and the second and later runs are slow again.

 # Hardware and software details